madhu0592/Cognigy_Challenge/README.md

           'npx cypress open' - to open test cases in cypress
     - Select browser in cypress in which you want to run the test cases, click on test case to run it

+4. Download Cognigy_Challenge.zip file , extract and add this folder under 'ui-test-automation-playground\cypress\integration' to execute the testcases